I am officially 5-years-old.

 Once I saw these rainbow sprinkles I was hooked.
 I’ve entered into a new world full of color, life, and psychedelic vibes.
 I wonder how many times I’ll try to incorporate them in different recipes and in different foods.
 How do rainbow sprinkle-covered spinach soufflés sound?
 Anyone, anyone?

 I present to you funfetti cupcakes.
-Take caution… they are armed with rainbow sprinkles, butter, and a touch of vanilla flavor.
+Take caution… They are armed with rainbow sprinkles, butter, and a touch of vanilla flavor.
 Oh, and did I mention they are toppled with creamy homemade vanilla buttercream glaze?
 Simply divine.

 I made these cupcakes for the dinner party I threw for friends before roaming around Italy for a few weeks.
 I couldn’t think of a better way to end an evening than to bake up a creamy, colorful, buttery treat.

-Now, I wouldn’t categorize these cupcakes as the most “nutritious” of desserts I’ve baked; however, they are sooo good.
+Now, I wouldn’t categorize these cupcakes as the most “nutritious” of desserts I’ve baked; however, they are so good.
 Like, really good.
 And besides, I did bake these for college kids who love them their sweets.
 But hey, I did sneak some whole wheat flour into the mixture.
 I mean, that should count for something, right?

 adapted from: How Sweet It Is